g-mainardi/PPS-24-scala-path/8-process/sprints/sprint1.md

 End Date: 29/6

 The aim of the sprint is first to set up the project repository, the build tool and the CI.
-Then, we aim to design the architecture and the model so that everyone is on the same page.
+Then, we aim to design architecture and model so that everyone is on the same page.
 Secondly, the sprint also aims to design a view and controller and a base planner that will be used as a common base.
-Lastly, the sprints aims to build the core logic of different scenarios generation.
+Lastly, the sprints aims to build the core logic of different scenario generation.

-### Sprint Deadline
-End Date: 29/6
-We aim to have a functioning version of the program, with a dummy scenario and a base planner by the end of the sprint.

 ### Sprint Review
 We have successfully set up the project repository, the build tool and the CI.